tiepdotme/blog-2/_posts/2020-06-21-advanced-promises-chaining-error-handling.markdown

     })
 ```

-You can see how this chains calling names with two second breaks in between each console log.
-Every `then` operator return a promise that is further chained with another `then` while still maintaining a flat code structure.
+You can see how we chained calling names with two-second breaks in between each console log.
+Every `then` operator returns a promise that is further chained with another `then` while maintaining a flat code structure.

 ### Error Handling

-There are two ways in which you can handle errors in your promise chain, either by passing a error handler to `then` block or using the `catch` operator.
+There are two ways in which you can handle errors in your promise chain, either by passing an error handler to `then` block or using the `catch` operator.
 We discussed the first method in the previous blog post.

 ```javascript
 const myPromise = new Promise((resolve, reject) => {